MechanisM/Tofu/README.md

 API can be run on a wide variety of backend web servers with very little work on the app developer side.

-**Attention:** Tofu is currently in early development stage, which means that it is not really suitable for production code (not that the project is intended to be used in production anyway) and that its API may change in the next future.
+**Attention:** Tofu is experimental software, which means that it is not really suitable for production code (not that the project is intended to be used in production anyway).

-## C?
-WTF?

-C is a really fun language to develop with once you get used to it.
-Software written in C is also (most of the times) pretty fast and with low memory footprint which makes the language ideal for performance-critical environments.

 ## GETTING STARTED